 - a.
 Where ambulances are to be parked in designated lots, those areas shall be depicted on the site plan.
-Not applicable. - b.
+No ambulance parking provided onsite. - b.
 Staging for ambulances shall be permitted in designated areas on Walnut Crescent between Bay Avenue and Bay Street.
 Ambulance staging areas shall be depicted on the site plan.
-Not applicable.
+Ambulance parking indicated along Highland Avenue.